-The church was built in an elevated position above the village in the second quarter of the 13th century.
-In the fifteenth century, it underwent a gothic reconstruction, which mainly affected the chancel.
+The church of St Michael was built in the second quarter of the thirteenth century, in the village of Veľká Tŕňa (Hungarian: Nagytoronya), which was first mentioned in documents in 1220 (record referred to the territorial dispute between the owner of Třňa, Absalom from the Ratha family, and the vassal from the royal castle Zemplín).
+In the fifteenth century church underwent a Gothic reconstruction, which mainly affected the chancel.
 During the Reformation, the church began to be used by the Calvinists.
 In 1936 a thorough reconstruction of the temple took place, during which the entire chancel was pulled down and a small porch was erected in front of the southern portal.
 The first archaeological research, that explained the original form of the building, took place in the years 2003-2004.